 Ophthalmic Assistants are ophthalmic allied health professionals who perform procedures under the supervision of an Ophthalmologist.
 An Ophthalmic Assistant may be responsible for taking patient histories, providing patient services, administering diagnostic tests and maintenance of ophthalmic equipment.
 The Ophthalmic Medical Assisting program combines academic instruction and clinical experience under professional supervision.

 Financial Assistance funds cannot be applied towards this program.

 This certificate will be automatically awarded when the certificate requirements are completed.
 If you do not want to receive the certificate, please notify the Office of the Registrar at RegistrarOffice@tri-c.edu.

 Learn more about how certificate credits apply to the related degree.

 Application may be submitted to the Health Careers Enrollment Center after meeting the following requirements:

 - High School Diploma/GED

 - ENG-0995 Applied College Literacies or appropriate score on English Placement Test.

-- MATH-0955 Beginning Algebra or MATH-0990 Math Literacy for College Students or appropriate score on Math Placement Test
+- MATH-0955 Beginning Algebra or MATH-0990 Math Literacy for College Students or qualified Math placement.

 - GPA required: 2.00